meloniq/wp-admin-search-meta/readme.txt

 = It does not work, what to do? =

-Report it with details on <a href="http://wordpress.org/support/plugin/wp-admin-search-meta">support forum</a>.
+Report it with details on [support forum](http://wordpress.org/support/plugin/wp-admin-search-meta).

 == Screenshots ==